 Fire safety is a matter of urgent concern for all members of the Marymount Manhattan community.
 The College owns and manages one residence hall, located at 231 East 55th Street in the Borough of Manhattan.
-In addition, the College housed students at 200 East 6th Street, also located in the Borough of Manhattan.
+In addition, the College houses students at 525 Lexington Avenue located in the Borough of Manhattan.
 All facilities are equipped with building-wide fire sprinkler systems.

 Fire drills take place at each location two times during each calendar year.
-For more information regarding the College’s fire safety policies, rules, and evacuation procedures, please see the Fire Safety Evacuation section of the Resident’s Guide to Community Living.
+For information regarding the College’s fire safety polices, rules and evacuation procedures, please see our Resident’s Guide to Community Living.

-Marymount Manhattan College did not have any fire-related incidents in student housing for calendar year 2016.
+Marymount Manhattan College did not have any fire-related incidents in student housing during the 2022-2023 academic year.

 Fire Safety Evacuation